 Obtaining citizenship gives the right to access, live, and work in all 27 European Union member countries without a visa.
 Additionally, Greek passports are internationally recognized, granting visa-free or visa-on-arrival access to 187 countries.

-Read further for more information on how to obtain Greek citizenship by descent, ensuring you fully understand the application process and the legal framework involved.
+This guide will cover obtaining Greek citizenship by descent, ensuring you fully understand the application process and the legal framework.

 What is Greek Citizenship by Descent?